Inbibo/shift_docs/docs/getting_started/basics/ui_overview.md

 ||||
 |*About Shift*|*Help*|Opens an informative window about Shift.||

 Additional menus from the ones listed are plugin menus, which allow to extend Shift's functionalities and utility widgets.
-Please, refer to this [page](../../reference/plugins.md) for more information.
+Please, refer to the [Plugins page](../../reference/plugins.md) for more information.
 ## Toolbar

 The toolbar consists of a list of buttons with the most used and relevant actions for Shift.